lsilverwolf/SoftDesProject/README.txt

     The folder WorkingPhotos contains a progression of photos demonstrating how this application works and the various features it's capable of.

+    Finally, there are several text documents that contain more information about our project.
+Installation instruction and the user guide can be found in files named Installation.txt and UserGuide.txt, respectively.
+DesignGuide.txt contains more information about the actual workings of our application, and SelfEvaluation.txt contains our reflection on the project.

 CONTACT

     If you have any problems, questions, ideas or suggestions, please contact us